EMSwank/checks-for-understanding/module-2/backend/week_two.md

 ### Self Assessment:
 Choose One:
-* I was able to answer most questions independently, but utilized outside resources for a few
+* I was able to answer all questions independently.

 Choose One:
 * I feel comfortable with the content presented this week